Maxprofs/Simlyn/README.md

 ![Simlyn Power BI](https://raw.githubusercontent.com/chris-to-pher/Simlyn/master/Screenshots/Simlyn_PowerBi.JPG)

 ## Offline Mode
 You can also run Simlyn in offline mode.
 This means that the Node app has no interaction to the cloud (except Cosmos DB) and the hardware device.
+There is also a [demo](https://simlynofflinedemo.azurewebsites.net/) in offline mode of the web app available.

 1. Open the command line tool and set the environment variables below
     - `set Azure.IoT.IoTHub.ConnectionString=<randomstring>`